xukai92/MLToolkit.jl/README.md

 But if you are here ...

-You may be a Julia user.
+- You may be a Julia user.
-You may be a machine learning researcher.
+- You may be a machine learning researcher.
-And you may find some unpopular distributions or functions.
+- And you may find some unpopular parametric or nonparametric distributions or functions.

 Good luck.